Age diagnosed: 57

 When I was diagnosed I wanted to find out as much as possible about Parkinson’s.
 I was fortunate to be able to attend the World Parkinson’s Congress in Glasgow in 2010 and I also attended all the subsequent Congresses.
 This triggered my interest in research.

 Locally I have obtained government funding for Parkinson’s projects and attended meetings to to press home the need for Parkinson’s nurses in West Hertfordshire, UK.
 On a more global scale I have enjoyed being the patient voice at Parkinson’s conferences and industry meetings.

 I was the secretary of the West Hertfordshire branch of Parkinson’s UK for five years.
 During that time we set up classes for conductive education, singing, dancing and creative writing.
 I am now the secretary of the Southampton branch of Parkinson’s UK.
 I have been involved in obtaining local government funding for Parkinson’s activities, fundraising, representing the voice of the patient in conferences and at industry meetings and at meetings with politicians at election time.

 I have been a participant in the Transeuro clinical trial almost as long as I have had Parkinson’s

 I have an interest in drug regulation – in particular the fact that it takes 10-15 years for a new medicine to come to market.
 I have worked with Parkinson’s UK In submitting responses to government consultations.

-The most recent post in my blog (see below) is about the urgency of finding a cure for Parkinson’s.
+There is a post in my blog (see next tab) about the urgency of finding a cure for Parkinson’s.
 I have been a proponent of the importance of stratifying Parkinson’s which has, until recently, been overlooked.